* +3% land use surcharge

 Ouray is a very dry climate with mild winters and 300+ days of sunshine per year.
 Average winter temperatures are usually slightly above freezing.
 For updated Ouray weather forecasts, click here.
 For Ice Park conditions, click here.
 For the Ouray webcam, click here.

 Our guides work hard to ensure your well being and success on the mountain.
 If you have a positive experience, gratuities are an excellent way to show your appreciation.
 Amounts are at your discretion and should be based on your level of enjoyment.
 Tips for excellent service normally average 10 – 15% of the cost of the program.

 Ouray is a small Victorian town known for its natural hot springs, gorgeous alpine location, and ice.
 Ouray is located only 47 miles from Telluride, which offers world class lift-serviced skiing.
 Ouray also offers cross-country skiing, great restaurants, and shopping.

 Payments are processed through San Juan Mountain Guides, LLC.
-A 50% deposit is required for all reservations.
-The balance is due on the first day of the course or trip.
+A full payment is due at the time of booking.

 Cancellation Insurance: We strongly suggest that everyone purchase travel insurance.
 Please see our Travel Page for details.